deejaygraham/deejaygraham.github.io/_posts/2018-12-05-test-driving-poweshell-with-pester.md

     Context 'Before the Ghosts Visit' {

         It 'Doesn't care about Christmas day' {
-			# when will this work, when will it not work?
+			# when will this work, when will it not work
             Test-ChristmasDay | Should Be $false
         }
     }